 The rainy season begins usually in December and last until April.
 In the rainy season, we have heavy tropical showers frequently.

 The Cusco region has a tropical high mountainous type of weather.
 That means our weather can change quickly from sunshine to a rain shower within a few minutes.
 A few clouds form (usually in the afternoons), it rains for a few minutes and then out comes the sun again.
 We do not usually have rain all day long, only occasionally in the rainy season.
 The weather reports are very misleading.
 It can show that it is raining every day; but all that means is that somewhere in our mountainous region there will be a shower.
 It can be rainy in one area of Cusco and completely dry in another area.

 On the Inca Trail the weather depends on whether it is the rainy season or the dry season.
 The 1 and 2 day Inca Trail is at lower altitude than Cusco, 1,000 meters or about 3,000 feet lower.
 Thus it tends to be a bit warmer during the day and at night.

-For explorers can’t, for whatever reason, do the 4-day Inca Trail, this short Inca trail to Machu Picchu 2 days is a suitable option.
-Not only do hikers have the opportunity to enjoy marvellous landscapes, you also get to see some great Inca constructions!
+Absolutely!
+For explorers who can’t do the 4-day Inca Trail, this short Inca trail to Machu Picchu is a perfect second option.
+Not only do hikers have the opportunity to enjoy marvellous landscapes, you also get to see great Inca constructions!